 Permanent Hanging Placards: An applicant who qualifies for walking disability privileges may apply for a removable windshield placard containing the international accessibility symbol.
 Those with permanent disabilities shall be issued a blue placard with white lettering, not to exceed five (5) years.
 Placards are assigned to an individual, not a vehicle.
 The placard shall be removed from the rear-view mirror when the vehicle is in motion.
 There is no cost for this placard.

 Walking Disability Plates: If you have a permanent disability that qualifies you for walking disability privileges, you may apply for walking disability plates containing the international accessibility symbol and a distinguishing number.
-An exchange of the plates you may currently hold must be made at the DMV in Concord.
-Plates are signed to a vehicle, not an individual.
+An exchange of the plates you currently hold may be made at any DMV Registration Office.
+Plates are assigned to a vehicle, not an individual.
 There is a charge to replace your plates.
 If it is not your renewal month, additional applicable fees may apply.

 Dependent Transportation: Walking disability plates, or a permanent or temporary hanging placard may be issued for use on a vehicle owned by a relative of a person with a walking disability, if the vehicle owner is a resident of this state, a member of that relative's household and the disabled person is dependent on the vehicle owner as his/her primary means of transportation.